JianiLi/asyncConsensus/README.md

-# Asynchronous approximate vector conseusus using centerpoints
+# Asynchronous approximate vector conseusus using centerpoints in complete graphs

 ## Instruction